SPEAKER BIOS

 Daniel Beeker is technical director at NXP Semiconductor, where he provides applications support and special function development tools and instrumentation for NXP Automotive customers worldwide.
 He has more than 43 years’ experience in electronics system design and EMC.
 He also specializes in EMC and signal integrity design techniques for systems and PCBs.
 He has completed more than 200 PCB design evaluations for customers and internal NXP products.
 He teaches field-based design techniques at NXP and industry conferences worldwide, more than 100 sessions with more than 5,000 attendees since 2010.
 He is also involved with NXP IC package design and IC development tool teams to support improved EMC performance, working on more than 20 IC designs.
 His unique approach to EMC is the result of many years of collaboration with one of the fathers of the industry, Ralph Morrison.

-Caleb Buck is an electrical engineer and PCB designer with 12+ years’ experience as a PCB designer and 8+ years designing Li-Ion battery system for military, aviation and aerospace applications.
-He has spent more than five years focusing on how to increase PCB assembly reliability in harsh environments and in this work he has found PCB cleanliness of critical importance for mission-critical and life-critical systems.
+Caleb Buck is an electrical engineer and PCB designer with 13 years’ experience as a PCB designer and nine years designing Li-Ion battery systems for military, aviation and aerospace applications.
+He has spent the past six years focusing on how to increase PCB assembly reliability in harsh environments and in this work he has found PCB cleanliness to be of critical importance for mission-critical and life-critical systems.

-Tomas Chester, P.Eng., CPCD, has designed over 100 circuit boards through all phases of the product lifecycle, and managed a variety of multifaceted, interdisciplinary projects, from simple interconnect designs to complex microprocessors.
-His designs are created using cutting-edge manufacturing techniques and adhering to strict industry standards and specifications, with experience designing standalone single-sided creations to multi-board assemblies with mechanical integration.
-He has a degree in engineering systems and computing from The University of Guelph.
+Tomas Chester, P.Eng., CPCD-I, has over a decade of experience designing hardware products through all phases of its lifecycle.
+He has managed a variety of multifaceted, interdisciplinary projects, from simple interconnect interfaces to complex microprocessors.
+His creative designs utilize cutting-edge manufacturing techniques, while adhering to strict industry standards and specifications.
+Chester has extensive experience designing standalone single-sided circuit boards, as well as multi-board assemblies with mechanical integration.
+Chester is an instructor for Altium and the PCEA CPCD PCB engineering design courses.
+He has an engineering systems and computing degree from The University of Guelph.

 Paul Cooke has more than 30 years of experience in printed board (PWB) design and manufacturing.
 He has held senior positions in operations, quality, process engineering and field application engineering, at some of the top North American PCB manufacturers.
 He serves on a number of IPC technical committees and cochairs the task group for IPC-9121, Troubleshooting for Printed Circuit Boards.
 He is a member of the IPC Technical Program Committee.
 He has coauthored numerous technical papers and works with Tier 1 designers in the avionics and space industry to design and develop products that need to have extended life, focusing on PCB design and reliability.
 Cooke has provided design for manufacture (DfM) consulting services to the industry along with extensive training/educational presentations from PCB 101 through Enhanced Reliability.
 He is also the team leader on a number of HDPUG projects and a member of numerous projects.